Walt Disney World: Location

-The Florida resort is not within Orlando city limits but is southwest of Downtown Orlando.
-Much of the resort is in southwestern Orange County, with the remainder in adjacent Osceola County.
-The property includes the cities of Lake Buena Vista and Bay Lake which are governed by the Central Florida Tourism Oversight District (formerly Reedy Creek Improvement District).
+The resort is not within Orlando city limits but is southwest of Downtown Orlando.
+Most of the resort is in southwestern Orange County, with the remainder in adjacent Osceola County.
+The property includes the cities of Lake Buena Vista and Bay Lake, which are governed by the Central Florida Tourism Oversight District (formerly Reedy Creek Improvement District).
 The site is accessible from Central Florida's Interstate 4 via Exits 62B (World Drive), 64B (US 192 West), 65B (Osceola Parkway West), 67B (SR 536 West), and 68 (SR 535 North), Exit 6 on SR 417 South, the Central Florida GreeneWay and Exit 8 on SR 429, the Western Beltway.
 At its founding, the resort occupied approximately 27443 acre.
 Portions of the property have since been sold or de-annexed, including land now occupied by the Disney-built community of Celebration.
 By 2014, the resort occupied nearly 25000 acre (larger than Manhattan, New York City, which is 22.7 sq mi).
+Major theme parks like Walt Disney World are closely connected to air travel, which helps drive both domestic and international tourism to the region.

 The company additionally acquired nearly 3000 acre, in separate transactions, between December 2018 and April 2020.

 12% of the site area is occupied by hotels and resorts, and 5% of the area is water.